syncfusion-content/windowsforms-docs/WindowsForms/ColorPickerUIAdv/faq/How-to-add-a-ColorPickerUIAdv-Control-to-a-Popup-Menu.md

 ---
 layout: post
-title: How to add a ColorPickerUIAdv Control to a Popup Menu?
+title: How to add a ColorPickerUIAdv Control to a Popup Menu? | WindowsForms | Syncfusion
 description: how to add a colorpickeruiadv control to a popup menu?
 platform: WindowsForms
 control: ColorPickerUIAdv